Boycott, Divestment and Sanctions: In academia

-One tactic the Israel lobby uses to silence activists in academia is blacklisting.
-This can cause students and untenured faculty, who worry about reprisals and negative publicity, to refrain from activism.
-The best-known blacklist is the anonymous website Canary Mission, which publishes photos and personal information about students and faculty who promote BDS.
+According to Maira, pro-Israel groups use blacklisting to oppose BDS activists on campus, which she says can cause students and untenured faculty, who worry about reprisals and negative publicity, to refrain from activism.
+She says the best-known blacklist is the anonymous website Canary Mission, which publishes photos and personal information about students and faculty who promote BDS.
 The website has threatened to send students' names to prospective employees.
 According to the Intercept, the website has made it harder for activists to organize activities because people worry that they will end up on it.
 Activists listed on the site have reported receiving death threats.
-Another blacklist was the now defunct outlawbds.com, operated by the Israeli private intelligence agency Psy-Group.
-It sent threatening emails to BDS activists in New York, warning them that they had been identified as "BDS promoter[s]."
-Many activists have attempted to defuse blacklisting's chilling effect by treating inclusion on blacklists as a badge of honor or by attempting to get themselves blacklisted.
+Another blacklist was the now-defunct outlawbds.com, operated by the Israeli private intelligence agency Psy-Group.
+It sent threatening emails to BDS activists in New York, warning them that they had been identified as "BDS promoter[s]".
+Maira says many activists have attempted to defuse blacklisting's "chilling effect" by treating inclusion on blacklists as a badge of honor or by attempting to get themselves blacklisted.

-The operators of the blacklists often are anonymous.
+The operators of the blacklists are often anonymous.
 According to The Forward's investigation, the blacklist "SJP Uncovered" was funded by the Israel on Campus Coalition.
 According to Haaretz, the Canary Mission was funded by the Jewish Community Federation of San Francisco and the Jewish Community Foundation of Los Angeles, and operated by the Israeli nonprofit Megamot Shalom.